-The tax will have similar payment, reporting and compliance procedures to those under corporation tax, and RPD companies will be required to include a statement of RPD profits, losses and reliefs in their company tax returns.
+The tax has similar payment, reporting and compliance procedures to those under corporation tax, and RPD companies will be required to include a statement of RPD profits, losses and reliefs in their company tax returns.

-RPDT will be included in the Finance Bill 2021-22 and the Government has confirmed that it will publish detailed guidance on the definitions used in the legislation in due course.
+RPDT was implemented by the Finance Act 2022 and the Government has published detailed guidance on the definitions used in the legislation.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at January 2023.